 GLBA regulates the collection, safekeeping, and use of private financial information.
 For example, according to the Safeguards Rule, if an entity meets the definition of a financial institution, it must adopt measures to protect the customer data in its possession.
 Additionally, the Act requires covered companies and entities to be transparent with respect to information-sharing practices, which includes granting customers the right to opt out of the sharing of their data and information with third parties.

 Payment Card Industry Data Security Standard (PCI DSS):

-SOX, GLBA, and PCI DSS all require the tracking of user access logins to computers or systems that contain sensitive data.
-The reasoning for this requirement is simple: In order to protect customer data, a financial institution must be able to police activity related to its access.
+SOX, GLBA, and PCI DSS all require the tracking of user access logins to computers or systems that contain sensitive data and information.
+The reasoning for this requirement is simple: In order to protect customer data and information, companies in the financial sector must be able to police activity related to its access.

 Broadly speaking, financial institutions and other organizations that must abide by PCI DSS are required to:

-- Limit cardholder data access to as few employees as possible.
+- Limit cardholder information and data access to as few employees as possible.

 - Implement administrative controls that track account activity.